nexus6-haiku/nexus6-haiku.github.io/_posts/2025-19-03-Setup-an-environment-for-AI-in-Haiku-Part-2.md

 An interesting feature of FAISS is that it also returns a distance score (in this case, the L2 distance), which indicates how relevant the document is to the query.
 The lower the score, the more semantically similar the document is to the query.

-On Haiku, this type of semantic search works well even with CPUs, especially for moderately sized document collections.
-For larger collections, it might be necessary to further optimize the FAISS configuration.
+On Haiku, this type of semantic search works well even with the CPU, especially for moderately sized document collections.

 ## Complete Implementation: Simple RAG System